tanyaaton/chat-with-pdf-api/README.md

 This system follows a standard RAG (Retrieval-Augmented Generation) architecture:

 1. **Document Ingestion Pipeline**:
-   - PDF files are processed and split into manageable chunks
+   - PDF files are processed and split into manageable chunks using Azure Docment Intelligence
-   - Each chunk is converted into a vector embedding using OpenAI's `text-embedding-3-large` model
+   - Each chunk is converted into a vector embedding using OpenAI's text-embedding-3-large model
    - Embeddings are stored in Milvus vector database with metadata

 2. **Query Processing**:
    - User queries are converted to vector embeddings using the same model
    - Similar document chunks are retrieved from Milvus using vector similarity search
-   - Retrieved context is sent to LLM along with the query
+   - Retrieved context is sent to LLM along with the query and past conversation history
-   - LLM (OpenAI or Gemini) generates a response based on the provided context
+   - LLM (Gemini) generates a response based on the provided context

 3. **Core Components**:
    - `main.py`: FastAPI application with endpoints for querying and document ingestion